 - Allows for rapid diagnoses of how a message was processed and what happened to it.

 This allows operational teams to respond to user support queries about emails sent/received in real time with absolute certainty as to what has happened.

-In addition to these long-term benefits, one of the areas where we have seen customers benefit from this multi- layered approach is during the migration from on-premise Exchange to Office 365 itself.
-Clients that have a mixture of on-premise (e.g. internal applications sending emails out, third parties routing emails through their organization on their behalf, etc.) and Office 365 report that they have found it much simpler to configure email routing at the Secure Email Gateway level, rather than in Office 365.
+In addition to these long-term benefits, one of the areas where we have seen customers benefit from this multi- layered approach is during the migration from on-premise Exchange to M365 itself.
+Clients that have a mixture of on-premise (e.g. internal applications sending emails out, third parties routing emails through their organization on their behalf, etc.) and M365 report that they have found it much simpler to configure email routing at the Secure Email Gateway level, rather than in M365.

-Clearswift Secure Email Gateway complements Office 365 in three ways:
+Clearswift Secure Email Gateway complements Microsoft 365 in three ways:

 - It offers more comprehensive and easier to configure Adaptive Data Loss Prevention (A-DLP) and compliance controls that removes the risk without unnecessarily blocking communication.

 - It provides an additional layer of ransomware and Advanced Persistent Threat (APT) protection, using multiple layers of defense and multiple mechanisms to reduce risk and combat zero-day targeted attacks.

 - It affords better visibility of policy violations, allowing teams to gain a deeper, more timely understanding of policy violations and tracks message flow in real time.